pacoispaco/ehr-ng/README.md

 * The patient owns the EHR-data.
 * EHR-data is the most valuable asset of the system.
 * Separate the EHR-data from health care process data, and communication between health care professionals.
+* EHR-data should be seen as a time log of events; a journal.
 * Conserve integrety and traceability of changes to EHR-data.

 _Note_: By health care process data is meant, among other things, information on health care units and organisation, status of patient treatment in health care flow, bookings, invoices etc.